ZteXcv/HealFeed/README.md

 # HealFeed
-Heal ke Feed in you server fiture
+Heal and Feed in you server fiture